chef/chef-web-docs/content/saas/opsworks_migration.md

 * Cluster with SSH access
 * Cluster without SSH access

 Both types of clusters will have SSM access.
-Customers should be able to log in to the AWS OpsWorks Chef Automate instance and follow the below steps to create a backup.
+Customers should be able to log in to the AWS OpsWorks Chef Automate instance and follow the given steps to create a backup.
 By default, AWS OpsWorks has the manual backup feature, which creates a backup in S3.
 You can use the S3 backup if you cannot log in to an instance via SSH/SSM.

 ## Steps to access SSH/SSH

-For the customers with SSH/SSM access, follow the below steps to create a backup
+For the customers with SSH/SSM access, follow the steps to create a backup:

 1. Login to the AWS OpsWorks EC2 instance via SSH/SSM from the EC2 console.
 1. Create a `patch.toml` as shown in the following code snippet: